The term imaging can both denote certain methods and applications which involve such matters.

 - Terahertz imaging can be used for security screening, non-destructive industrial inspection and checking of agricultural products.

-See also: imaging with a lens, image sensors, cameras, photo cameras, microscopes, telescopes, loupes, magnifying glasses, magnification, optical aberrations
+See also: imaging with a lens, spectral imaging, image sensors, fiber-optic plates, cameras, photo cameras, microscopes, telescopes, loupes, magnifying glasses, magnification, optical aberrations

 and other articles in the categories general optics, vision, displays and imaging, methods